shishirccr/FireBaseImageUploadAndView/README.md

 # FireBase Image Operations:

-- The project uploads images on the firebase data base along with image details.
+Current features:
+- Upload image to FireBase.
+- Get uploaded images from FireBase.
-- The uploaded images can be viewed in an 'InShort' animation view.
+- View the images in an 'InShort' application style view (flip astyle).

+Pending features:
+- Delete uploaded images
+- Enhance the view to support bookmark and other features.